Leonard takes the helm at Croscill

-"When Carl and I worked together at Springs, it was similar," noted Leonard.
-"Carl is just the best in the business."
+“When Carl and I worked together at Springs, it was similar,” said Leonard.
+“Carl is just the best in the business.”

 The first order of business is to streamline.
 Leonard pointed to warehousing, distribution and sourcing as three areas that could co-mingle for greater efficiency.
-He also pointed to Glenoit-owned facilities in China — which make shower liners, window accessories and molded goods, among other products — as offering further synergies.
+He also pointed to Glenoit-owned facilities in China – which produce shower liners, window and molded accessories, among others – as offering further synergies.

 “Barry is a great operator,” Tilton said.
 “He knows how to streamline and make money.”

 Tilton said she would like to see some of Croscill’s design savvy used to elevate Glenoit and Ex-Cell’s sensibilities, particularly for the mass market.
 “Having Glenoit and Ex-Cell behind it helps with the expense that goes into design capacity,” she said.